 - Quarter four: January 31

-However, SUTA tax due dates vary by state.
-For example, in Michigan, the taxes are due on the 25th of the month instead of the end of the month: April 25, July 25, October 25 and January 25.
+However, SUTA tax due dates varies by state.
+For example, in Michigan, the taxes are due on the 25th of the month instead of the end of the month: April 25, July 25, October 25, and January 25.
 Failing to meet the deadline may result in a penalty or late tax payment interest assessment.
-Therefore, you not only have to know what taxes to withhold and pay but also when and how to pay it — by state.
+Therefore, you not only have to know what taxes to withhold and pay but also when and how to pay it—by state.

 Credit Reduction States

-What that means is that you’re likely to pay higher taxes when hiring employees in California, as the credit reduction goes up by .03 percent a year, driving your tax up by that amount annually.
+What that means is that you’re likely to pay higher taxes when hiring employees in the Virgin Islands as the credit reduction goes up by .03% a year, driving your tax up by that amount annually.

 Form names vary across states as well.
 While Form 940 is used to pay FUTA and Form 941 for FICA, each state has its own form names.
 For example, in Arizona, SUTA is paid using a UC-018 form and, in Illinois, the form name is EA-50.
 For more information, refer to your state tax website.